Payment Collection

 During development, you should work inside a sandbox.
 The ensures whatever happens during development and testing will not mess up your production payment workflow.

-Go to Developers -> API keys
+Inside the sandbox, go to Developers -> API keys:

-Copy and past the Secret key into your .env
+Copy and past the Secret key into your .env as STRIPE_SECRET_KEY.

 STRIPE_SECRET_KEY="sk_test_51R4XXXXXXXXXX"